About Pomegranate

 Why a pomegranate?

 The fruit has featured on the coat of arms of the Royal College of Physicians of London since 1546.
 It is an ancient symbol of sanctity, fertility, and regeneration in all the major religions.
-Listen here for the unlikely tale of how it made its way from ancient myth onto this podcast by way of Henry VIII.
+Listen to Ep135 for the unlikely tale of how it made its way from ancient myth onto this podcast by way of Henry VIII.

 Listeners of Pomegranate Health also recommend